ivanvmoreno/bob-full-stack-test/src/README.md

 ## Setting up the test
 Run `yarn` to install the required dependencies.

-To run Node.js server, run `node server`.
+To run Node.js server, run `node server`